 Seems strange that a small island without trains would have such an interesting model train museum.
-In addition to train videos, a play-table with choo-choo trains in action, a large collection of model trains, airplanes, automobiles and buses are found at the Model Train Museum in San Nicolas on the way to Baby Beach.
-Turns out the collection includes the contributions of returning tourists from Germany, USA, UK and The Netherlands dating back to 1895.
+In addition to train videos, a play-table with choo-choo trains in action, and a large collection of model trains, airplanes, automobiles, and buses are found at the Model Train Museum in San Nicolas on the way to Baby Beach.
+Turns out the collection includes the contributions of returning tourists from Germany, United Kingdom, and the Netherlands dating back to 1895.

 DAYS & HOURS: Tue-Sat 10a–5p

 Fort Zoutman Historical Museum